 Deciding for the best condensing boiler type for your individual needs can be hard.
-However, getting the right information can simplify the decision making process greatly and can afford you the best condensing boiler price.
+However, getting the right information can simplify the decision-making process greatly and can afford you the best condensing boiler price.
 That is why within this article you will receive a crash course into boilers, including how to find the best condensing boiler types and boiler suppliers.

 In conventional heating systems (gas boilers, for example), the heated gases pass through the boiler’s heat exchange surface, transferring the generated energy to the heat distribution system such as the underfloor heating and radiators.
-Afterwards, the combustion gases are released into the atmosphere through the boiler’s flue.
+Afterward, the combustion gases are released into the atmosphere through the boiler’s flue.

 Thus, a certain amount of heat is lost because, together with the gases, a considerable amount of steam that forms during the burning process is being pushed out.
 Due to this, the released steam carries an untapped amount of evaporation energy.